aptech/docs/docs/CR-datacreate.rst

     r = writer(fh, x);
     ret = close(fh);

-This example creates a double precision data file called ``myfile.dat``, which is placed in the current directory.
+This example creates a double precision data file called :file:`myfile.dat`, which is placed in the current directory.
 The file contains 100 columns with 500 observations (rows), and the columns are given the names ``'V001', 'V002', ..., 'V100'``.